 Having personally owned several Mazda Miata and MX-5 cars, I bought them for their handling and track performance, not open-air driving.
 I’ve often said if they made an MX-5 coupe, I would own one.
 As close as we can get to that coupe is the RF version or a hard top.

 Mazda is showing off a new carbon fiber hard top for the MX-5 that will be unveiled on the Roadster Drop-Head Coupe concept at the Tokyo Auto Salon next month.
-We hope the carbon fiber hard top goes into production.
+This new addition is generating a lot of excitement among enthusiasts and potential buyers.
+The carbon fiber hard top is not just about aesthetics; it promises to enhance the car’s performance by reducing weight and lowering the center of gravity, which is crucial for handling and stability.

 via CarScoops